whereintheworld11/whereintheworld11.github.io/ideas.md

 * <em> Experiments / optimization.</em> Design low-cost experiments (e.g., A/B testing) to optimize product features or marketing efforts.

 * <em> Risk mitigation.</em> Identify and mitigate data or financial crime risks.

+Decided Evan could help or you have questions you would like answered?
+Feel free to send Evan an [email](grow.with.a.purpose@gmail.com).